 USAID promotes food security through improved productivity of crops like wheat.

 USAID’s portfolio in Ethiopia is one of the largest and most complex in Africa.

-Ethiopia still remains one of the poorest countries in the world, with an annual per capita income of $471.
-Ten percent of the population suffers from chronic food insecurity, and 82 percent is dependent on subsistence agriculture.
-Its fast-growing population, now estimated to be over 85 million, puts tremendous pressure on the land and natural resources that are the cornerstones for the country's growth.
+Ethiopia still remains one of the poorest countries in the world, with an annual per capita income of $542.
+Roughly 39 percent of Ethiopians live below the poverty line of $1.25 a day and are vulnerable to food insecurity, and 82 percent depend on subsistence agriculture.
+Its fast-growing population, now estimated at 88.9 million, puts tremendous pressure on the land and natural resources that are the cornerstones for the country's growth.

 To further the country’s progress, the Ethiopian Government has committed itself to a five-year Growth and Transformation Plan and includes sustainably improving rural livelihoods and national food security.
 U.S. assistance capitalizes on a partnership with the government to combat poverty, deliver quality basic public health and education services and generate opportunities for private sector engagement in sustainable economic development.

 Last updated: July 09, 2014